 - HOA documents.
 You will need these handy if your neighborhood is controlled by a Home Owners Association.
+I will help you through this process.

 - Home Inspection.
 Consider having one done.
 We can discuss.